FabrizioBrancati/SwiftyBot/README.md

 What does it do
 ===============

-SwiftyBot is an example on how to create a Telegram & Facebook Messenger bot with Swift using Vapor.<br>
+SwiftyBot is an example of how to create a Telegram & Facebook Messenger bot with Swift using Vapor.<br>
 See [Compatibility](https://github.com/FabrizioBrancati/SwiftyBot#compatibility) section to check service and version it supports, you can also see its blog post with the link in that table.

 Compatibility